 Reflective and Effective Teaching (RET)

-Reflective & Effective Teaching (RET) is a certificate program that offers a unique cohort-based learning community for graduate students and postdocs from any discipline who aspire to improve student learning.
+A certificate program offering a unique cohort-based learning community for graduate students and postdocs from any discipline who aspire to improve student learning.

 Overview